Almost everything generated at a winery can be recycled or composted. Contact us to set up your Zero Waste Winery!

 Capsules: Metal foil capsules can be recycled if segregated at winery.
 Plastic capsules cannot be recycled at this time.

 Irrigation Drip Hose: Needs to be clean (little or no dirt) and in rolls – rolls cannot go in the recycling and must be dropped off separately at our facility.
 Wire must be removed and recycled in separate rolls.
+Burned drip house (from wildfire cleanup) is not recyclable and must be disposed of in the landfill bin.

 Vineyard Wire: Source separated and consolidated into rolls for recycling.